marcglasberg/async_redux/README.md

 since it must wait for this one to finish.

 The `after()` method runs after `reduce()`, even if an error was thrown by `before()` or `reduce()` (akin to a "finally" block).
-If the `after()` method itself throws an error, then this error will be "swallowed" and ignored.

 Avoid `after()` methods which can throw errors.
+If the `after()` method throws an error, then this error will be thrown *asynchronously* (after the "asynchronous gap") so that it doesn't interfere with the action.
+Also, this error will be missing the original stacktrace.

-This method can also dispatch actions, so it can be used to turn off some modal barrier when the reducer ends, even if there was some error in the process:
+The `after()` method can also dispatch actions, so it can be used to turn off some modal barrier when the reducer ends, even if there was some error in the process:

 ```dart